jnoortheen/neighborhood_map/README.md

-Technologies:
+Tech:
 =============
-1. Typescript2
-2. Knockout.js
+1. Knockout.js
-3. gulp
+2. gulp
-4. nodejs
+3. nodejs

 How to run:
 ===========
 1. Only dist folder is ever need to run this web application.
-Open index.html in any browser to start using the app.
+Open dist/index.html in any browser to start using the app.

 How to start using code:
 ========================
-1. nodejs is recommended to be installed so that it this development environment can be used without much change and to use gulp tasks configured.
+1. nodejs is recommended to be installed so that this development environment can be used without much change with gulp tasks as configured.
-2. Install all the required modules by npm install from root folder of the project.
+2. Install all the required modules by
+    ``````````
+    npm install
+    ```````````
-    - type in the console from the root directory of the project
+    from root folder of the project.

+3. Gulp Taks:
+    *   gulp - run default task bundle all js/css/html/fonts and copy to dist folder
     `````````
     $ gulp
     `````````
-    This will do
-    1. start watching changes for Typescript files
-    2. Compile and bundle all .ts code to single js files
-    - typing this
+    *   gulp prod - uglify and minidy all code in addition to the above mentioned task
     `````
-    $ gulp minify
+    $ gulp prod
     `````
-    uglifies and minifies code
+    *   gulp watchify - watch for any changes to css/js/html files
+    `````
+    $ gulp watch
+    `````